OPEC Daily Basket Price Announced For Thursday - UrduPoint

 OPEC Daily Basket Price Announced For Thursday

-The price of OPEC basket of fourteen crudes stood at US$67.57 a barrel on Thursday, 11th July, compared with $66.10 the previous day, according to OPEC Secretariat calculations

-VIENNA, (UrduPoint / Pakistan Point News / WAM - 12th Jul, 2019) The price of OPEC basket of fourteen crudes stood at US$67.57 a barrel on Thursday, 11th July, compared with $66.10 the previous day, according to OPEC Secretariat calculations.
+VIENNA, (UrduPoint / Pakistan Point News / WAM - 19th Jul, 2019) The price of OPEC basket of fourteen crudes stood at US$63.10 a barrel on Thursday, 18th July, compared with US$64.60 the previous day, according to OPEC Secretariat calculations.

 The fourteen crudes, from separate OPEC member countries, include a mix of blends and light and heavy crudes, including the UAE’s Murban.